Margaret Wolfe Hungerford: Writing

 She approached her writing methodically, setting aside three hours every morning for it.
 The room where she did her writing had neatly organised manuscripts at her desk, surrounded by many reference works, novels, and other books.

 Her books were first published anonymously, and later as by "Mrs. Hungerford".
 In the United States, her books were mostly published under the pen name "The Duchess".
 Some of her early books were published by William Tinsley, a major publisher at the time.

 Often writing on commission, she wrote many novels, short stories, and newspaper articles.
 Her books continued selling as fast as she could write them.

 Her plots follow the usual conventions of romantic novels of the day.
 They contain delicate love scenes that were never offensive to the ideals of Victorian morals.
 Her works are characterised as entertaining and charming, though usually not of great depth.
 She tends to have little in the way of character development, tending more towards flirtatious dialogue.
 She was adept at capturing the tone of her contemporary fashionable society, and sometimes used Irish settings.

 Molly Bawn

-Hungerford's best-known novel is Molly Bawn (1878) the story of a frivolous, petulant Irish girl, a flirt, who arouses her lover's jealousy and naively ignores social conventions.
+Hungerford's best-known novel is Molly Bawn (1878), the story of a frivolous, petulant Irish girl.
+She is a flirt who arouses her lover's jealousy and naively ignores social conventions.
 Mrs. Hungerford and this book are mentioned in chapter 18 of James Joyce's Ulysses: